tmytek/tlkcore-examples/example/Python/README.md

 Please install pythonnet at first.
 It's necessary for using windows dll in python script.

-Please create a folder, named "files" under C://
-,and then put the BBoxLite beamsterring table in the folder.
+Please create a folder, named "files" under current path ,and then put the BBoxLite beamsterring table in the folder.